netdata/netdata/health/README.md

 The above says: use this alarm on all hosts named `server1`, `server2`, `database*`, and all `redis*` except `redis3`.

-This is useful when you centralize metrics from multiple hosts, to one netdata.
+This is useful when you centralize metrics from multiple hosts, to one Netdata.

 ---